yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode(This file is provided by Udacity, my only modification was to increase the car speed on line 47 from 9 to 18)
+* drive.py for driving the car in autonomous mode (This file is provided by Udacity, my only modification was to increase the car speed on line 47 from 9 to 18)
 * model.h5 containing a trained convolution neural network
 * README.md summarizing the results
-* video.mp4 (a video recording of the vehicle driving autonomously around the first track for one full lap)
+* video.mp4 recording of the vehicle driving autonomously around the first track for one full lap

 Note:
 At the beginning of working on this project, I tried LeNet model and NVIDIA Autonomous Car Group model.
 These experiments could be found at clone.py.